All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 This is an important and largely unanswered question.
 Weight regain after stopping GLP-1 agonists is well documented.
 Whether binge eating behaviors return depends on many factors, including whether underlying psychological patterns were addressed during treatment.
 This is another reason therapy alongside medication is critical.

 Semaglutide shows real promise for reducing binge eating behaviors through its effects on appetite, food cravings, and reward-related brain circuits.
 The biological rationale is strong, and early clinical observations are encouraging.
-But BED is more than an appetite problem, and we believe the best outcomes will come from combining medications like semaglutide with comprehensive psychological support.
+But BED is more than an appetite problem, and we believe the best outcomes will come from combining medications like semaglutide with thorough psychological support.

 If you live with BED and are exploring your treatment options, we encourage you to have an open conversation with a provider who understands both eating disorders and metabolic health. find a FormBlends provider